AxioDL/boo/README.md

   </a>
 </p>

-### libBoo
+### Boo

-**libBoo** is a cross-platform windowing and event manager similar to SDL and SFML, with additional 3D rendering functionality.
+**Boo** is a cross-platform windowing and event manager similar to SDL and SFML, with additional 3D rendering functionality.

-The exclusive focus of libBoo is 2D/3D rendering using polygon-rasterization APIs like OpenGL or Direct3D.
+The exclusive focus of Boo is 2D/3D rendering using polygon-rasterization APIs like OpenGL or Direct3D.
 It exposes a unified command-queue API for calling the underlying graphics API.